AndreasTar/Image_2_ASCII/README.md

 - [ ] Add slope support for grayscale-value control.
 - [ ] Add examples to the readme and improve its visual aspect.
 - [ ] Add other types of characters, like braille for more blocky looks.
+- [ ] Allow for custom Grayscale array.

 ## Contribution